-The course end date is April 13, 2020.
-The online final exam must be completed before the end of the day on April 18, 2020, in Moodle or McGraw Hill Connect (at the discretion of instructor).
-The course end date is April 13, 2019.
+\The course end date is April 13, 2019.
 The final exam must be written before the end of the day on April 18, 2019, at an examination invigilation centre approved by BA1120 Instructor.
-Invigilation centers at postsecondary institutions will be approved; please check fees for invigilation.
+Invigilation centers at post-secondary institutions will be approved; please check fees for invigilation.
 Invigilation centers at public libraries or public schools will NOT be approved.